Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Acrylic Impasto Painting Techniques

-For a more dramatic textured effect you can mix the color with acrylic impasto medium, especially indicated for knife painting.
+For a more dramatic textured effect, you can mix the color with acrylic impasto medium, specially indicated for knife painting.

-With the impasto technique the paint stands away from the surface, creating a dynamic effect.
-The direction and thickness of the paint strokes create movement and sense of direction, influencing the whole composition.
+With the impasto technique, the paint stands away from the surface, creating a dynamic effect.
+The direction and thickness of the paint strokes create movement and a sense of direction, influencing the whole composition.
 For a visual example, think of Van Gogh’s paintings.

-Modeling paste is white and matte, and can lighten the color of the paint.
+Modeling paste is white and matte and can lighten the color of the paint.
 Be aware that thick layers of modeling paste are not flexible and might crack once dry.
-Mixing the paste with gel mediums helps preventing the cracking.
+Mixing the paste with gel mediums helps prevent cracking.

 Once dry, impasto can be painted over with a wash, thus used in combination with a glazing technique.

 Knife painting is a form of impasto painting where the paint is applied using a painting knife, or palette knife.
 The paint is applied in thick layers using the edge of the knife.
 Impasto mediums (above) can be mixed with the paint to increase thickness.